You can control Bluetooth transmission between your Oura Ring and phone with the Airplane Mode feature.

-Enabling Airplane Mode disables the ring’s Bluetooth temporarily.
-Although your ring continues to monitor your body signals for up to seven days while in Airplane Mode, it will not sync with your phone until you disable it.
+We’ve made it easier than ever to turn on Airplane Mode, straight on the Oura App.
+And the best part?
+Your Oura Ring continues to monitor your body signals for up to seven days while in Airplane Mode!
+However, note that it will not sync with your phone until you disable it.

 Enabling and Disabling Airplane Mode